Labrador Iron Mines

 The development plan for Houston is relatively simple.
 The major component consists of constructing an 8 km gravel road, including a bridge over a river crossing.
 The new road will connect to an existing road located near Redmond Mine, which leads to the Silver Yards facility.
 The overall one-way distance by road from Houston to Silver Yards is approximately 20 km.
 Including initial mine development, the initial capital investment to develop the Houston Mine is expected to be approximately $20 million.

 During 2014, the Houston development plan was revised in response to lower iron ore prices and in order to reduce up-front capital.
 The revised plan is based on lower-cost dry crushing and screening only, with deferral of the originally proposed wet plant.
-The Silver Yards wet plant will be maintained in standby condition and may be re-commissioned to process lower grade plant feed from Houston and, potentially, production from other deposits in later years.

 It is also planned to construct a new rail siding near the Houston Mine.
 When the rail siding is complete, it will be used in conjunction with the Silver Yards rail siding to increase train loading capacity up to approximately 3 million tonnes per year, and will reduce the operating cost of overland haulage from the Houston Mine to the rail head.